Spire0859/Spire0859/README.md

 - 👋 Hi, I’m @Spire0859
 - 👀 I’m interested in investing
 - 🌱 I’m currently learning c++ and java
-- 💞️ I’m looking to collaborate on a day trading bot for questrade
+- 💞️ I’m looking to collaborate on algo trading
 - 📫 How to reach me, my instagram is tanimwasoncehere

 <!---